matrix-org/matrix-spec-proposals/proposals/4247-user-pronouns.md

 Profiles may have an optional `m.pronouns` field as an array.
 These fields can be fetched through the [profile API endpoints](https://spec.matrix.org/unstable/client-server-api/#profiles).
 Clients should parse this and use these instead of they/them where possible.
+All fields within `m.pronouns` are optional, exluding `"language"` and `"summary"`.

 ### Example